knightse/knightse/README.md

 Skills: Swift / JavaScript / Python / Java / Dart

 - 🔭 I’m currently working on iOS and Web apps!
-- 🌱 I’m currently learning Python to try developing something in Machine Learning or Computer Vision.
+- 🌱 I'm currently looking for full time engineering positions and new challenges!
 - 📫 How to reach me: shoot me a message here or on linkedin!